lisyarus/blog/_posts/2022-08-22-behavior-trees.md

 So, you implement some concrete nodes for your specific AI needs, combine them somehow using generic aggregation nodes (hopefully provided by your behavior trees library) and you have your tree ready to go.

 The crucial thing about AI is that it is **asynchronous**: you can't just call it once and call it a day, you need to continuously run it.
 Coroutines or fibers would be perfect for this, but they are close to impossible to serialize (save & load) in a cross-platform way and hard to control precisely.
 Thus, behavior tree implementations usually use a tick-based approach, in some sense creating explicit coroutines: each behavior tree node has an `update()` function, and every frame (or every N frames) of game simulation the current active node's `update()` is called.
 The `update()` may have some `float dt` parameter so that the node knows how much time elapsed from the previous update.
-Inner tree nodes' `update()` can call their children's `update()` and returns something based on what their children's status was.
+Inner tree nodes' `update()` can call their children's `update()` and return something based on what their children's status was.

 To communicate with the rest of the tree, the node must be able to tell it's status: is it still running its stuff, or has it succeeded in doing its stuff, or has it failed?
 We can achieve this by simply returning this status from the update function.